AdobeDocs/commerce-merchant-services.en/help/data-connection/hipaa-readiness.md

 In this article, you learn:

 - What to install
-- How to ensure data sent to Experience Platform is HIPAA-compliant
+- How to ensure data sent to Experience Platform is HIPAA-ready
 - Data encryption in [!DNL Commerce]

 ## Installation

 If you purchased the health care add-on for Adobe [!DNL Commerce], you most likely already installed the [HIPAA-Ready extension](https://experienceleague.adobe.com/en/docs/commerce-admin/start/compliance/hipaa-ready-service#installation).
-To ensure that your [!DNL Commerce] back office event data is HIPAA-compliant, you must also install the [!DNL Data Connection] extension with the additional **Data Services HIPAA** extension.
-The **Data Services HIPAA** extension ensures that any back office data you send to Experience Platform is HIPAA-compliant.
+To ensure that your [!DNL Commerce] back office event data is HIPAA-ready, you also need to install the [!DNL Data Connection] extension with the additional **Data Services HIPAA** extension.
+The **Data Services HIPAA** extension ensures that any back office data you send to Experience Platform is HIPAA-ready.
 Learn [how to install the extension](install.md#install-the-data-services-hipaa-extension).

 >[!IMPORTANT]
 >
 >When you install the **Data Services HIPAA** extension, storefront event data that is used by Live Search and Product Recommendations is no longer captured.
 This is because storefront event data is generated client-side.
 To continue capturing and sending storefront event data, re-enable event collection for these services.
 See [general configuration](https://experienceleague.adobe.com/en/docs/commerce-admin/config/general/general.html#data-services) to learn more.

-## How to ensure data sent to Experience Platform is HIPAA-compliant
+## How to ensure data sent to Experience Platform is HIPAA-ready

 All back office event data that the [!DNL Data Connection] extension sends to Experience Platform is considered sensitive within [!DNL Commerce].
 However, it is the responsibility of the merchant to apply data usage labels to their [!DNL Commerce] schema in Experience Platform to explicitly identify particular data as sensitive.
 When you apply data usage labels directly to a schema, those labels are propagated to all existing and future datasets that are based on that schema.